veerrajukakarla434/vrk-core-java-programming/Part5_Java8_CoreJava_Interview_Questions.md

  #### Stream In Java

  * Introduced in Java 8, the Stream API is used to process collections of objects.
 A stream is a sequence of objects that supports various methods which can be pipelined to produce the desired result.
-* The features of Java stream are –
+* The features of Java stream are â€“

 * A stream is not a data structure instead it takes input from the Collections, Arrays or I/O channels.
-* Streams don’t change the original data structure, they only provide the result as per the pipelined methods.
+* Streams donâ€™t change the original data structure, they only provide the result as per the pipelined methods.
 * Each intermediate operation is lazily executed and returns a stream as a result, hence various intermediate operations can be pipelined.
 Terminal operations mark the end of the stream and return the result.